 Human life as per Islam entails cohesion and the amalgamation of the human parts at all levels.
 This requires not only the actual unification of the two selves within the body but also the integration of their mental and emotional orientation.
 As mentioned earlier, the human automated-self is always aware and mindful of its creator and follows His commands to the letter.
 As for the wilful-self, the Quran says that every human is born aware of the Creator as Allah has spoken to every human self directly and introduced Himself to them when we were in the nucleus state.
 During this introduction, everyone professed that Allah is their God.
 However, this awareness is later forgotten due to parental influence through the introduction of their own man-made religions.
 So unless the person makes a conscious choice at some stage of his life to recall this memory using the Spirit (the Quran), he is considered dead because the two selves are not in unity in terms of belief.

 The Quran is the only tool available which can retrieve this very ancient memory, hence its descriptors of Zikr and Zikra.
-Zikr and Zikra.
-They respectively mean the incarnation of memory and mindfulness and the incarnation of nostalgia and reminiscence.
+They mean the incarnation of nostalgia and reminiscence.
 As soon as one listens to the Quran, the automated-self will recognise it as the Speech of God and respond to it appropriately.
 The Quran will capture its attention and reinvigorate its embedded memory for it is of the same kind.
 This leads to feelings of comfort, serenity and ease.
 Other feelings invoked by the Quran in the listener is of nostalgia and reminiscence, which can be seen in the shedding of tears, as the automated self is reminded of its place of origin, Allah Himself.
 This miracle of the Quran can be validated by anyone, not only by those who speak the Arabic language, the language of the Quran.

 The Quran is also a unique kind of Zikr in that it can easily be contrived or summoned to the human memory and it will respond readily.
 That is why the Quran can very easily be memorized in its entirety by anyone whether a young child or an adult, a male or a female and an Arab or non-Arab.
 This is unlike the Torah (original form and language) which is also Zikr, it is reported that only 4 people were able to learn it off by heart fully.
 Those people were Moses, Jesus, Joshua (Moses‘ assistant) and Uzair.